sagemath/trac_to_gh/Issue 7262.md

 # Issue 7262: Have multiplcation_by_m() return an EllipticCurveIsogeny object

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7262

 Original creator: wuthrich